-- Example 1 shows how to place the load diagram for an engine without a shaft generator coupled to a fixed pitch propeller. - Example 2 comprises diagrams for the same configuration, here with the optimising point on the left of the heavy running propeller curve (2), providing an extra engine margin for heavy running. - Example 3 shows the same layout for an engine with fixed pitch propeller (Example 1), but with a shaft generator. - Example 4 shows a special case with a shaft generator.
-In this case, the shaft generator is cut off, and the gensets used when the engine runs at specified MCR.
-This makes it possible to choose a smaller engine with a lower power output. - Example 5 shows diagrams for an engine coupled to a controllable pitch propeller, with or without a shaft generator, (constant speed or combinator curve operation). - Example 6 shows where to place the optimising point for an engine coupled to a controllable pitch propeller, and operating at constant speed.
+- Example 1 shows how to place the load diagram for an engine without shaft generator coupled to a fixed pitch propeller. - Example 2 are diagrams for the same configuration, but choosing a matching point on the left of the heavy running propeller curve (2) providing an extra engine margin for heavy running similar to the case in Fig. 2.04.03. - Example 3 shows the same layout for an engine with fixed pitch propeller (example 1), but with a shaft generator. - Example 4 is a special case of example 3, where the specified MCR is placed near the top of the layout diagram.
+In this case the shaft generator is cut off, and the GenSets used when the engine runs at specified MCR.
+This makes it possible to choose a smaller engine with a lower power output. - Example 5 shows diagrams for an engine coupled to a controllable pitch propeller, with or without a shaft generator. - Example 6 shows where to place the matching point for an engine coupled to a controllable pitch propeller.

-For a specific project, the layout diagram for the actual projects shown later in this chapter may be used for drawing of the actual load diagram.
+For a specific project, the layout diagram for actual project shown later in this chapter may be used for construction of the actual load diagram.

 Example 1: Normal running conditions.
-Engine coupled to a fixed pitch propeller (FPP) and without a shaft generator
+Engine coupled to fixed pitch propeller (FPP) and without shaft generator